tariqahmed1912/Student-Performance-Analysis/README.md

 Each faculty is provided access to only upload/edit the marks of their students, ie. the classes they're handling.

 ## Main dashboard
-<u>Profile</u> - Change email ID and password of user.
+- Profile - Change email ID and password of user.
-<u>Home page</u> - List of classes for which marks were uploaded.
+- Home page - List of classes for which marks were uploaded.
-<u>Upload/Edit Grades</u> - List of classes assigned to the facutly.
+- Upload/Edit Grades - List of classes assigned to the facutly.
 Provides link to add students grades.

 ![](img/main.gif)